Food Defense procedure: introduction

 • (For example, contractors, representatives of suppliers, delivery personnel, clients, couriers, representatives of extermination companies, accountants from outside the company, inspectors, reporters, and field trips)

 • As much as practically enforceable, we inspect the incoming and outgoing vehicles, packages, and briefcases for suspicious, misplaced, or unusual objects or activities.
-Most checks are done at visitor registration, receipt of goods, and outgoing transport.
+Most are done at visitor registration, receipt of goods, and outgoing transport.

 • Access to the company is restricted.
-All must report and sign in following the procedure.
+All visitors must report and sign in following the procedure.
 Visits are always guided.

-• The reason for the visit is provided before granting access to the company – take of unsolicited visitors when necessary.
+• The reason for the visit is provided before granting access to the company – take care of unsolicited visitors when necessary.

 • The identity of unknown visitors is verified.
 In our company safety procedure and in training, attention is given to unknown visitors.
 Each staff member reports this to the manager.